krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 Line ```<type> regions: <from>-><to>(<max>)```,  example: ```Eden regions: 210->0(319)``` means:

-* before GC cycle number of regions was **\<from\>**, **210** in the example above
+* before GC cycle the number of regions was **\<from\>**, **210** in the example above
-* after GC cycle number of regions was **\<to\>**, **0** in the example above
+* after GC cycle the number of regions was **\<to\>**, **0** in the example above
-* maximum number of regions in the next cycle for a given **\<type\>** is **\<max\>**, **319** of **Eden** in the example above
+* the maximum number of regions in the next cycle for a given **\<type\>** is **\<max\>**, **319** of **Eden** in the example above

-So in cycle **1056** everything was normal, then in **1057** we had **72** new _humongous objects_.
+So in the cycle **1056** everything was normal, then in **1057** we had **72** new _humongous objects_.
 GC failed the evacuation process
 (collection marked by _To-space exhausted_) and moved almost all objects from the young generation to the old one.
 It can be seen in line with old regions **231->534**, so **303** new old regions appeared.
 Then G1 simply cannot clean the large old generation in "good enough" time and does a fallback to _Full GC_.
 If we count all regions in the **1057** cycle, we have 319+13+231+72=**635** regions filled (from **640**), so G1 has only **5** regions for his job.
 It is no wonder that G1 failed.

-When we look at the region count before GC chart, we see that there was only one spike of _humongous objects_ during the whole day (logs are from 24h period).
+When we look at the region count before the GC chart, we see that there was only one spike of _humongous objects_ during the whole day (logs are from 24h period).

 ![alt text](/assets/humongous/3.jpeg "chart 3")

-It was mentioned to me that such a situation occurs once or twice a day on every node of this application.
+I was told that such a situation occurs once or twice a day on every node of this application.

 ## What can we do to fix it?

-If you google, what can you do with it, most of the time you will see suggestions, that you should tune GC by increasing region size.
+If you google, what can you do about it, most of the time you will see suggestions, that you should tune GC by increasing region size.
-But what impact does this tune to the rest of your application?
+But what's the impact of this tuning to the rest of your application?
 Nobody can tell you that.
 In some situations you can try to do it, but what if a _humongous object_ would have **20MB**?
 You need to increase region size to **64MB** to make that _humongous object_ normal young generation objects.
 Unfortunately you cannot do it, max region size is **32MB** (JDK 11u9).
 Another thing to consider is how long such _humongous objects_ live in your application.
-If they are not dead very fast then they are going to be copied by the young generation collector, this may be very expensive.
+If they are not dying very fast then they are going to be copied by the young generation collector, this may be very expensive.
  They also may occupy most of the young generation, so you may have more frequent GC collections.

-Application mentioned above did such tuning twice.
-First development team increased region size to **4MB**, and after that they increased it to **8MB**.
+The application mentioned above did such tuning twice.
+First, development team increased region size to **4MB**, and after that they increased it to **8MB**.
-Problem still exists.
+The problem still exists.

-So what can we do other than GC tuning?
+Is there anything else we can do apart from GC tuning?

 Well, we can simply find where those _humongous objects_ are created in our application and change our code.
 **So instead of tuning GC to work better with our application, we can change our application to work better with GC**.